Peach Upside Down Cake

 And if the worst should happen and part of the cake does stick to the pan?
 Slide that fruit right back on top and cover the entire thing in powdered sugar…and a big scoop of vanilla ice cream.
 Problem solved.

-Tools I used to make this Peach Upside Down Cake recipe:
+Recommended Tools to Make Peach Upside Down Cake

 - Favorite 9-inch round cake pan